 Establishing roles

 Assigning roles, such as a facilitator and note-taker, is essential to keeping the meeting on track and ensuring that critical information is documented.
+In leadership meetings, key functional leaders like the chief operating officer often participate alongside other C-level executives, contributing to strategic team alignment and decision-making.
 The facilitator can guide the discussion, keep the meeting focused on the agenda, and ensure that all participants have an opportunity to contribute.
 The note-taker can capture important information and action items, providing a valuable record of the meeting for future reference.

 By establishing these roles, your leadership team can maintain focus and effectively address the topics at hand.